 Transvaginal ultrasounds are very effective since the ultrasound device is placed directly into the uterus through the vagina.

-Saline ultrasounds use saline, or salt water, in the uterine cavity at the time of ultrasound.
+Saline ultrasounds use saline, or saltwater, in the uterine cavity at the time of the ultrasound.

-This increases the ability of the sonogram to evaluate fibroids in or near the uterine cavity, and helps to see other structures in the cavity that can be overlooked by regular ultrasound, such as growths in the cavity.
+This increases the ability of the sonogram to evaluate fibroids in or near the uterine cavity and helps to see other structures in the hole that can be overlooked by regular ultrasound, such as growths in the pit.

 Magnetic resonance imaging or magnetic resonance imaging is a costly technique to obtain images of fibroids.
-Although it is more sensitive than an ultrasound, it is not necessary for most patients with fibroids.
+Although it is more sensitive than an ultrasound, it is unnecessary for most fibroids patients.

 Indications for a Magnetic Resonance:

-Adenomyosis : Magnetic resonance imaging is useful to identify adenomyosis.
+Adenomyosis: Magnetic resonance imaging helps identify adenomyosis.
 Adenomyosis occurs when the endometrial lining of the uterus grows in the muscle.
-Patients with this condition have hemorrhages in the muscle with each menstrual cycle, which can cause severe pain and heavy bleeding.
+Patients with this condition have hemorrhages in power with each menstrual cycle, which can cause severe pain and heavy bleeding.

-Extensive adenomyosis may result in the formation of an “adenomyoma,” or collection of adenomyosis, which is sometimes detected by ultrasound as a fibroid.
-The adenomomas should not be removed, since the removal of an adenomyoma also causes the removal of a portion of the muscle of the uterus.
+Extensive adenomyosis may result in an “adenomyoma,” or collection of adenomyosis, which is sometimes detected by ultrasound as a fibroid.
+The adenomas should not be removed since removing an adenomyoma also causes the removal of a portion of the uterus muscle.

-Embolization : MRI is usually indicated when considering embolization procedures.
-Magnetic resonance imaging will help determine the planning for embolization and the possible success of the procedure.
+Embolization: MRI is usually indicated when considering embolization procedures.
+Magnetic resonance imaging will help determine the planning for embolization and the possible success of the process.

 Hysteroscopy is used to evaluate the uterine cavity.
 There are better and less expensive options.
 Saline ultrasounds can provide similar information.

-Office hysteroscopy has become more popular among gynecologists as a procedure that is easily performed in the office.
+Office hysteroscopy has become more popular among gynecologists as a procedure easily performed in the office.

-The growths identified in an office visit can not usually be eliminated, and most patients will require a work visit to receive treatment.
+The growths identified in an office visit can not usually be eliminated, and most patients will require a working visit to receive treatment.

 The result is a second surgical procedure for the patient and two billable procedures for the surgeon.
-For this reason, office hysteroscopy is not routinely recommended for evaluation of fibroids in the uterine cavity.
+For this reason, office hysteroscopy is not routinely recommended to evaluate fibroids in the uterine cavity.

-Opaque radio means that the dye can be seen with fluoroscopy, a radiological test that shows the dye that passes through the uterus and the tubes.
-It is mainly used to ensure that the fallopian tubes are open.
+Opaque radio means that the dye can be seen with fluoroscopy, a radiological test that shows the stain that passes through the uterus and the tubes.
+It is mainly used to ensure that the fallopian lines are open.

 Treatment for the Fibromatosus Uterus

-Years ago, the elimination of the entire uterus was the only way to take care of uterine fibroids.
+Years ago, eliminating the entire uterus was the only way to take care of uterine fibroids.
 Nowadays, there are many options for the treatment of uterine fibroids.
 If you have fibroids, take some time to decide which is the best uterine fibroid treatment for you.

-The overgrowth of benign and non-cancerous muscle cells in the uterus are not malignant, so there is no need to panic.
+The overgrowth of benign and non-cancerous muscle cells in the uterus is not malignant, so there is no need to panic.
 Your options are based on your symptoms of uterine fibroids.

 When deciding on a fibroid treatment option, you and your doctor will also consider “the desire for future fertility,” unlike hysterectomies, many other uterine fibroid treatments allow you to get pregnant later.

-If you have uterine fibroids but do not have any symptoms or only minor symptoms, doing nothing while being alert to any changes is an option.
-If the fibroids are not causing any problems, and they are not dramatically enlarged, they can be monitored.
+If you have uterine fibroids but do not have any symptoms or only minor symptoms, doing nothing while alerting any changes is an option.
+If the fibroids are not causing any problems and are not dramatically enlarged, they can be monitored.
 You do not necessarily need to intervene.

 This is usually the strategy when a woman approaches menopause or after menopause.
-Estrogen causes fibroids to grow; Often, as estrogen naturally decreases, so do fibroids.
+Estrogen causes fibroids to grow; as Estrogen naturally decreases, so do fibroids.

-Watchful waiting is also an option if you want to get pregnant and the fibroid does not seem to interfere with the pregnancy.
-From the point of view of pregnancy, some fibroids are very problematic, others are not.
+Watchful waiting is also an option if you want to get pregnant, and the fibroid does not seem to interfere with the pregnancy.
+From the point of view of pregnancy, some fibroids are very problematic, while others are not.

-The specialists can help you decide if this option is safe and effective for you.
+The specialists can help you decide if this option is safe and effective.

 Changes in Diet and Lifestyle

-Because we do not really understand what causes the formation of fibroids, it is difficult to say what to do to prevent them, we know that fibroids are sensitive to hormones, especially estrogen, and that changes in lifestyle that affect production of hormones can alleviate some symptoms.
+Because we do not understand what causes the formation of fibroids, it is difficult to say what to do to prevent them; we know that fibroids are sensitive to hormones, especially Estrogen, and that lifestyle changes affect the production of hormones can alleviate some symptoms.

-In fact, diet and exercise may be the two main things you can do at home to treat uterine fibroids.
-Estrogen affects fibroids, and fat cells produce estrogen, therefore, reducing some excess body fat could improve fibroid symptoms.
+Diet and exercise may be the two main things you can do at home to treat uterine fibroids.
+Estrogen affects fibroids, and fat cells produce Estrogen; therefore, reducing some excess body fat could improve fibroid symptoms.

-While there are no major studies on diet or foods that can reduce fibroids, there is some anecdotal evidence, she adds, that women who follow a plant-based diet have improved symptoms of fibroids.
+While there are no significant studies on diet or foods that can reduce fibroids, there is some anecdotal evidence, she adds, that women who follow a plant-based diet have improved symptoms of fibroids.

 Exercise can also help relieve some symptoms of uterine fibroids, but there are no known ways to get rid of fibroids naturally.

-If staying alert and changes in lifestyle are not options for you, doctors can switch to hormonal medications to control symptoms and even reduce fibroids.
+If staying alert and lifestyle changes are not options for you, doctors can switch to hormonal medications to control symptoms and even reduce fibroids.

-Several of these medications, such as leuprolide (Lupron), are agonists of the gonadotropin-releasing hormone (GnRH).
+Several medications, such as leuprolide (Lupron), are agonists of the gonadotropin-releasing hormone (GnRH).

 They work by blocking the production of hormones.
 This causes the fibroids to shrink, which relieves the symptoms of uterine fibroids, such as heavy bleeding, pelvic pain, or the need to urinate at all times.

-The reduction of bleeding is especially important to reduce a woman’s risk of anemia.
+The reduction of bleeding is significant in reducing a woman’s risk of anemia.

 But stopping the production of hormones means that you can also end up with menopause symptoms like hot flashes.
 Some doctors prescribe “secondary” medications (low doses of hormones) to counteract that effect without reducing the functioning of the GnRH agonist.

-GnRH agonists, available in pills, nasal sprays and injection forms, are generally used for a short period of time.
-They can be useful to reduce the size of a fibroid before surgery, for example.
+GnRH agonists, available in pills, nasal sprays, and injection forms, are generally used for a short period.
+For example, they can help reduce the size of a fibroid before surgery.
 Fibroids will grow again after these medications stop.